-- 47. EWG members must comply with all applicable laws and adhere to all relevant SBTi policies and guidelines, including the following, which are hosted on the SBTi website: - SBTi Conflict of Interest Statement - SBTi EWG Communications Guidelines - SBTi EWG Code of Conduct - 48.
-Should there be a breach of SBTi applicable policies or codes of conduct, the SBTi reserves the right to involve compliance and legal staff to assess and respond to them while respecting all rights of confidentiality and data privacy. - 49.
-Funding or services (e.g. consultancy) provided to the SBTi by EWG members' affiliated organizations does not confer any special status in the EWG or project governance, nor does it oblige the funding organization to participate in the EWG.
+- 45. EWG members must comply with all applicable laws and adhere to all relevant SBTi policies and guidelines, including the following: - SBTi Conflict of Interest Statement. - SBTi EWG Communications Guidelines. - SBTi EWG Code of Conduct. - 46.
+Should there be a breach of SBTi applicable policies or codes of conduct, the SBTi reserves the right to involve compliance and legal staff to assess and respond to them while respecting all rights of confidentiality and data privacy. - 47.
+Funding or services (e.g. consultancy) provided to the SBTi by EWG members' affiliated organizations does not confer any special status in the EWG or project governance, nor does it oblige the funding organization to participate in the EWG. - 48.
+Remuneration: - a.

-50. Remuneration:

-- a.
 Being a member of an EWG is voluntary and EWG members do not receive any financial remuneration. - b.
 Members attending in-person workshops are generally responsible for covering their own travel expenses.
 However, the SBTi may offer reimbursement for reasonable, documented expenses to a subset of members, such as those affiliated with non-profit organizations, based on demonstrated financial need.

-ANNEX I: SBTi FWG COMMUNICATIONS GUIDELINES
+ANNEX I: SBTi EWG COMMUNICATIONS GUIDELINES